insidegui/WWDC/README.md

 ### External libraries

-This is the list of libraries used by the app:
+A number of third-party libraries are used by the app:

 - [Realm](https://realm.io): data storage and caching
 - [Sparkle](https://sparkle-project.org/): automatic updates